TranNhatTan14/Obsidian/Resources/Applications/Elevate.md

 ### Inversion

-- Master new words and expand vocabulary #Vocabulary
+- Master new words and expand vocabulary
 - Learn to make effective contrasts in writing

 ### Punctuation